deepakmaroo/plc_communication/README.md

 # plc_communication
 - How to connect to a ControlLogix via Ethernet / IP
 - How to create bindings between tags and properties
-- Basic techniques and tools to test your PLC program
+- Basic techniques to test/read your PLC program

 # IDE
 - Visual Studio 2022